Lightning-AI/pytorch-lightning/docs/source-app/workflows/build_command_line_interface/cli_client.rst

 1. Implement a complex CLI
 **************************

-In this example, we'll create a CLI to dynamically run Notebooks using the following structures:
+First of all, lets' create the following file structure:

 .. code-block:: python